 Frequently Asked Questions:

-1. What causes constipation during pregnancy?
+- What causes constipation during pregnancy?

-2. Is constipation during pregnancy painful?
+- Is pregnancy constipation painful?

-4. What over-the-counter treatments are safe for pregnancy constipation?
+- What over-the-counter treatments are safe for pregnancy constipation?